General Hospital: Spin-offs and specials

 Port Charles was a daytime drama that initially featured interns in a competitive medical school program, and was known for having more action actually in the hospital than General Hospital itself.
 It also included the characters of Scott Baldwin, Serena Baldwin, Lucy Coe, Kevin Collins, and Karen Wexler, all of whom originally appeared as characters on General Hospital.
 As the show evolved, it tended more towards gothic intrigue, including supernatural elements such as vampires and afterlife.
-It also switched formats from an open-ended daytime serial to 13-week story arcs known as "books", similar to Spanish language telenovelas.
+It also switched formats from an open-ended daytime serial to 13-week story arcs known as "books", similar to Spanish-language telenovelas.

 General Hospital: Night Shift is the second American prime time spinoff of a daytime drama (the first being Our Private World, a spinoff of As the World Turns).
 Its first season aired from July 12, 2007, to October 4, 2007, on Soapnet, a cable channel owned by ABC.
 The series follows the nighttime adventures of familiar and new characters around the hospital.
 As of March 2008, the first season of the series was "Soapnet's most-watched series ever", with ABC Daytime and Soapnet President Brian Frons noting that Night Shift drew more than 1 million new viewers to the channel during its first season.

 General Hospital: Twist of Fate was a primetime special that aired on Saturday, December 14, 1996.
 The episode picked up where that Friday's show had left off.
 The special centered on Laura's supposed death at the hands of Stefan Cassadine.

 On April 2, 1998, General Hospital aired a primetime special in celebration of the program's 35th anniversary.
 Hosted by Anthony Geary, the show focused and recapped on many popular storylines including Monica Quartermaine's breast cancer, BJ's death, and Stone Cates' battle with HIV.
-This was the first anniversary special that was broadcast in primetime and that didn't include any of the current storyline.
+This was the first anniversary special that was broadcast in primetime and that did not include any of the current storyline.

 On April 6, 2013, as part of the show's 50th anniversary commemoration, ABC's newsmagazine 20/20 aired General Hospital: The Real Soap Dish—a retrospective and behind-the-scenes special hosted by Katie Couric.

 On September 5, 2014, it was announced that cast member Nancy Lee Grahn would begin to host a companion web series for ABC.com in January 2015, General Hospital Now!, which would feature behind-the-scenes interviews with fellow cast members, as well as panel discussions with comedians who are fans of the show.

 On May 15 and 18, 2015, General Hospital aired two live episodes as part of its 52nd anniversary celebration, using the hashtag #GHLive to promote the broadcast on social media.

+On December 15, 2023, it was announced ABC would air a primetime special General Hospital: 60 Years of Stars and Storytelling, in celebration of the soap's sixtieth anniversary.
+The special featured interviews with present and former cast members, behind-the-scenes footage, blooper reels and a "special fan tribute".
+The special aired on January 4, 2024.